voyide/Gyroad/README.md

 #PIECES INFO

 Each piece has its own set of "available_square".
 For "PR" its the square to its left or (x-1,y) and the square diagonally up to the right or (x+1,y+1).

-The pieces are designed in a way to point to their "available_squares".
+The pieces are designed in a way so that their parts point to their "available_squares".
 "DN" piece is a special case, for it (x-1,y) and (x+1,y) are inaccessible, this is shown by coloring the points red in its design.

 #MOVEMENT INFO [IMPORTANT]